ThomasChauvet/silofit/README.md

 -   I spent some time trying to set up the back-end unit tests, but could not get them to work :(

+-   Improve error management to display clean information to the end user.

 ## Database structure

 The realtime database is structured as follow, in order to be able to accomodate several domains in the same database: